aflin/rampart/docs/source/sql1.rst

       71122           11/17/92         412.00             128
       71123           11/22/92         150.00             112

 An important characteristic of the relational model is that records stored in one table can be related to records stored in other tables by matching common data values from the different tables.
 Thus data in different relations can be tied together, or integrated.
 For example, in the above figure, invoice 71115 in the INVOICE relation is related to Patient 112, Frazier, in the Patient relation because they both have the same patient ID.
 Invoices 71118, 71121, and 71123 are also related to Patient 112.

 A database in the relational model is made up of a collection of interrelated relations.
 Each relation represents data (to the users of the database) as a two-dimensional table.
 The terms *relation* and *table* are interchangeable.
 For the remainder of the text, the term *table* will be used when referring to a relation.
 Access to data in the database is accomplished in two ways.
 The first way is by writing application programs written in procedural languages such as C that add, modify, delete, and retrieve data from the database.
 These functions are performed by issuing requests to the DBMS.
 The second method of accessing data is accomplished by issuing commands, or queries, in a fourth-generation language (4GL) directly to the DBMS to find certain data.
-This language is called a *query language*, which is a nonprocedural language characterized by high-level English-like commands such as ``UPDATE``, ``DELETE``, ``SELECT``, etc. Structured Query Language (SQL, also pronounced “Sequel”) is an example of a nonprocedural query language.
+This language is called a *query language*, which is a nonprocedural language characterized by high-level English-like commands such as ``UPDATE``, ``DELETE``, ``SELECT``, etc.
+Structured Query Language (SQL, also pronounced “Sequel”) is an example of a nonprocedural query language.

 Support of SQL
 ~~~~~~~~~~~~~~
-**YUK YUK YUK**
+**YUK YUK YUK -- FIXME for 2020 **

 As more corporate data processing centers use SQL, more vendors are
 offering relational database products based on the SQL language.